- Defining audience segmentation is an important first step for advertisers looking to target consumers based on defined attributes.

 - Cons: While we strongly believe the benefits of audience segmentation outweigh any risks there are possible pitfalls for those who don’t segment appropriately.
 As an example, it is possible for brands to accidentally overlook key consumer groups in their targeting efforts, thereby missing out on possible sales.
 It’s also possible to create too many segments, thereby creating groups that are too restrictive for campaign scale goals or small to market to effectively.

 During the COVID-19 outbreak, segmentation strategies have become more imperative than ever.
 Consumer behaviors have changed, as people now research, choose and buy products differently.
 Because of this, consumer touchpoints have also shifted.
 Budget constraints have further emphasized the need to spend as strategically as possible.

 Audience data can be leveraged during COVID-19 to help brands navigate this unprecedented time.
 In one example, a coffee shop chain could change its messaging based on whether specific areas permitted indoor dining by segmenting audiences geographically.
 Or, read our case study about how an international quick service restaurant (QSR) chain was able to access a pool of heavy QSR shoppers in both Hispanic and general markets via audience segmentation.

 How Do Adelphic’s Audience Segmentation Capabilities Compare?

 People-based data is at the heart of Adelphic’s audience segmentation.
 The best segments built leveraging the Viant Total Graph and executed across the Adelphic omnichannel DSP are based on real people, never third-party cookies.
-Adelphic’s direct integration with our parent company Viant’s data are built on persistent identifiers that help brands navigate the constantly evolving consumer journey.
+Adelphic’s direct integration with Viant’s data are built on persistent identifiers that help brands navigate the constantly evolving consumer journey.